PhilipYip1988/python-notebooks/mambaforge_install/mambaforge.md

 ## Download

 The download link for MambaForge can be found on the [Mambaforge](https://mamba.readthedocs.io/en/latest/installation.html) home page.
-It redirects to GitHub whic will give download links for each Operating System.
+It redirects to GitHub which will give download links for each Operating System.
 Select the Windows-x86_64 link:

 <img src='images_mambaforge/img_001.png' alt='img_001' width='400'/>